Financial situation of Alitalia: 2007 – Purchase by Air France-KLM and investment group

+2008 – Emergency loan

 The Italian government decided on 22 April 2008 to give Alitalia an emergency loan of €300m ($475m) in an attempt to stave off the airline's collapse.
 The outgoing administration of Romano Prodi agreed the lifeline with new Prime Minister Silvio Berlusconi, who was elected in office in April 2008.
 Alitalia must prevent its capital from sinking below the threshold set by European rules.
 If Alitalia cannot meet this obligation, including safety guarantees, Italian aviation authorities could revoke Alitalia's license.
 The chairman of Italy's civil aviation agency ENAC, Vito Riggio, said "they have to see that there's continuity, among other things, for safety," and "They have to guarantee they have (financial) coverage for at least a year."
 Riggio told a talk show on state radio that ENAC could either revoke Alitalia's license or give it a provisional one if the airline cannot save itself financially.
 He did not give a time frame for any decision.

 The European Union doubted the legality of this loan, as they had decided that Alitalia could not receive any form of state support until 2011.
 The EU announced on June 11, 2008, that they would investigate the loan.
 An EU executive said, "As Alitalia has already benefited from rescue and restructuring aid, Italy cannot, in principle, grant it any more aid."
 The EU regulators said the loan of public money might give Alitalia an unfair advantage over competitors.
 The EU checked whether private investors would have loaned Alitalia this amount.
 Other companies will have a chance to send the EU their comments and they will examine the conditions of the loan.